DataDog/datadog-agent/docs/public/components/creating-components.md

 * The [ZSTD](https://en.wikipedia.org/wiki/Zstd) data compression algorithm
 * The [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) data compression algorithm

-A Component is organize into multiple folders and Go packages.
-The main reason to separate a component into separate package is to separate the interface from the implementations and to improve code sharing.
-Having the interface declare in a separate package from the implementation allow to import the interface without having to import the different implementations.
+A component contains multiple folders and Go packages.
+Developers separate a component into a separate package to separate the interface from the implementations and improve code sharing.
+Declaring the interface in a separate package from the implementation allows you to import the interface without importing all of the implementations.

 ## File hierarchy